codyclonts/zillow_clustering_project/README.md

-# zillow_clustering_project
-# Zillow Project
+# Zillow Clustering Project

 ## Project Planning
-- Use information from the zillow data base to acquire, prepare, explore, and make models to predict the value of single family residential properties.
+- Use information from the zillow data base to acquire, prepare, explore, and make models to predict the logerror of single family residential properties.

 ## Project Goals
-- Create a jupyter notebook that does the following:
-  - Acquires and prepares the data
-  - Explores the data
-  - Creates and refines a model
-  - Offers conclusions and a way forward
-- Create python modules that can assist in the process of making the jupyter notebook and make it repeatable
-   - wrangle.py
-   - explore.py
-   - scaling.py
+### Answer the question : Whate are some of the reasons for log error and how can we reduce it?
-- Ask questions during the exploration phase to better understand what could be factoring into the target variable of tax value dollar count
+- Ask questions during the exploration phase to better understand what could be factoring into the target variable of logerror
   - answer those questions with statistical tests and visualizations
+- These answers will be used to hopefully reduce log error in the future
-- Construct machine learning models for predicting the tax value dollar count of the properties
+- Construct machine learning models for predicting the logerror of the properties
   - run most effective machine learning model against test
 - ensure everything is documented and annotated
 - Give 5 mminute presentation to Zillow Data Science Team

 ## Business Goals
-- Find key drivers for property value for single family residential properties
+- Find key drivers for logerror for single family residential properties
 - Deliver a report to the Zillow Data Science Team with adequate documentation and comments
-- Construct a machine learning model that can be used to predict the property values for single family residential properties
+- Construct a machine learning model that can be used to predict the logerror for single family residential properties
+- Try to beat the current machine learning model to reduce log error in the future
+- This will give more accurate property values to consumers when they are attempting to buy a home

 ## Audience
 - Zillow Data Science Team